 (And to be fair, I also co-wrote FIVE huge articles for Newsarama about the NIGHTMARE WORLD print trilogy, most of which are very “Write or Wrong”-ish and can be read HERE.

 For those of you new to this column, though… WELCOME!
-“Write or Wrong” is a column primarily dedicated to talking to aspiring creators – especially writers – about creating comics, and this column is no exception to that rule… but we’re going to get so that by talking-about the much-rumored Watchmen 2 project that is seemingly on the horizon.www.BleedingCool.com (a site I also contribute articles to on occasion), a sequel to Alan Moore and Dave Gibbon’s Watchmen is indeed happening in the form of a series of mini-series prequels by some of the industry’s top talents, potentially including J.G.
+“Write or Wrong” is a column primarily dedicated to talking to aspiring creators – especially writers – about creating comics, and this column is no exception to that rule… but we’re going to get so that by talking-about the much-rumored Watchmen 2 project that is seemingly on the horizon.According to Rich Johnston of www.BleedingCool.com (a site I also contribute articles to on occasion), a sequel to Alan Moore and Dave Gibbon’s Watchmen is indeed happening in the form of a series of mini-series prequels by some of the industry’s top talents, potentially including J.G.
 Jones, the Kuberts, Amanda Conner and Darwyn Cooke.

 While this is still only a “rumor” at best, it has been the topic of much discussion around the Internet and at this point is looking to be a pretty safe bet.

 Of course Alan Moore – a creative genius who I hold in the highest regard – is not the least bit enthused about this project, and fandom at large – like Moore – seems to be pretty perturbed at DC Comics for having the “audacity” to do sequels (or prequels) to what is undeniably the most universally acclaimed modern superhero comic of all time.

 And truth be told, when the news first broke I was one of those people, too.